Atlanta Relocation Specialists

 Tax & Business Environment

-Georgia offers a retirement income exclusion (up to $65,000 per person for those 62+).
+Georgia offers a retirement income exclusion (up to $35,000 per person at ages 62 to 64, rising to $65,000 per person at 65 and older), and Social Security is exempt.
 Reasonable property taxes.
 Pro-business regulatory climate.
 Growing startup ecosystem and established corporate infrastructure.

 Market Context